 Freeze dried food is dehydrated food that has most of the moisture removed in a special process that prevents ice crystals.
 Freeze-dried foods tend to offer a better preserved flavor than dehydrated foods.
 However, freeze-dried foods are made to be mixed with water, whereas many dehydrated foods may be eaten plain.
 Freeze dried foods good for long term storage include fruits, vegetables, meats and grains.
 Like dehydrated foods, freeze-dried foods can last for years, depending on the exact food in question.
 Claims vary from company to company, with some even claiming their food lasts decades.
 As with all supermarket foods, you need to check the sell-by date to know the exact shelf life.
 Freeze dried foods have limited selections at most large-chain supermarkets, but ample selections are available at many specialty supermarkets.

 All food is best stored in a dry and cool area, regardless of type.
 Storing food in a dry area helps prevent spoiling due to moisture.
 Storing it in a cool area helps prevent spoiling due to heat.
-For the best results, you want to store your food in an area that is cool, but constant, in temperature.
+For best results, store your food in an area that is cool, but constant, in temperature.
 Dramatic temperature changes and extreme heat or cold can affect the quality of the stored food.